-Figure 2.1.1 .
-Depiction of COLREG boundaries versus federal boundaries ; estimate and actual data points, 1990-2014. • ' Figure 2.2.1.
-The juvenile red snapper bycatch threshold area in statistical zones 10-21, 10-30 for the matrix fathoms hours) fishing ) Figure 2.3.2.
-Offshore Gulf shrimp effort in statistical zones 10-21, 10-30 fathoms relative to target effort levels to reduce red snapper juvenile mortality , Figure 2.3.3.
-Relationship between CPUE and effort in the offshore component of the Gulf shrimp fishery, 1990-2014 ) Figure 3.5.1.
-Top twenty communities pounds and value regional quotient (RQ) for brown shrimp in the Gulf í Figure 3.5.2.
-Top twenty communities ranked on pounds regional quotient (RQ) for pink shrimp in the Gulf ) Source: SERO ALS 2014 ; ) Figure 3.5.3.
-Top twenty communities based upon pounds and value regional quotient (RQ) for white shrimp in the Gulf.
-Figure 3.5.4.
-Top ten communities ranked on pounds and value regional quotient , Figure 3.5.5.
-Top twenty communities ranked upon value regional quotient Figure 3.5.6.
-Number of Gulf shrimp permits by homeport communities Figure 3.5.7.
-Terminated Gulf shrimp permits by community since moratorium Figure 3.5.8.
+Figure 2.1.1.
+Depiction of COLREGS boundaries versus federal boundaries (EEZ) Figure 2.1.2.
+Graham Schaeffer production model used to estimate aggregate MSY for the offshore component of the Gulf shrimp fishery showing model estimate and actual data points, 1990-20149 Figure 2.2.1.
+The juvenile red snapper bycatch threshold area in statistical zones 10-21, 10-30 fathoms Figure 2.3.1.
+Number of active federally permitted shrimp vessels versus effort in days (24 hours) fishing Figure 2.3.2.
+Offshore Gulf shrimp effort in statistical zones 10-21, 10-30 fathoms relative to target effort levels to reduce red snapper juvenile mortality Figure 2.3.3.
+Relationship between CPUE and effort in the offshore component of the Gulf shrimp fishery, 1990-2014 Between 2007 and 2014, the number of shrimp dealers ranged from 558 (2008) to 896 (2011) in a given year.
+In 2014, there were 627 dealers.
+Between 2011 and 2014, there were 1,427 dealers that purchased food shrimp at some point in time in the Gulf of Mexico.
+Table 3.4.5 provides selected characteristics for Gulf shrimp dealers.
+As illustrated by the percentage of the value of shrimp purchases relative to total seafood purchases, shrimp dealers in the Gulf are very specialized.
+Between 2007 and 2014, annual shrimp purchases account for around 83% of their total annual seafood purchases.
+Between 2007 and 2014, annual Gulf shrimp purchases by 40 Figure 3.5.1.
+Top twenty communities' regional quotient (RQ) of pounds and value for brown shrimp in 2014.
+Figure 3.5.2.
+Top twenty communities' regional quotient (RQ) of pounds and value for pink shrimp in 2014.
+Source: SERO ALS 2014 Figure 3.5.3.
+Top twenty communities' regional quotient (RQ) of pounds and value for white shrimp in 2014 Figure 3.5.4.
+Top twenty communities' regional quotient Figure 3.5.5.
+Number of Gulf shrimp moratorium permits by homeport communities in 2014.
+52 Figure 3.5.6.
+Locations of terminated Gulf shrimp permits by community since moratorium 55 Figure 3.5.7.
 Percent of terminated Gulf shrimp permits by homeport communities Figure 3.5.9.
-Number of Gulf shrimp processors by community Figure 3.5.10.
-Commercial fishing engagement and reliance indices for top twenty communities in terms of pounds and value regional quotient for total shrimp in the Gulf in terms of pounds and value regional quotient for total shrimp in the Gulf )
+Commercial fishing engagement and reliance indices for top 20 communities in terms of pounds and value RQ for total shrimp landings in the Gulf 2014 Figure 3.5.10.
+Social vulnerability indices for top shrimp fishing communities in the Gulf 2014.